theisof/coop-trolley/README.md

 ```

-### CMS solutions
+## CMS solutions

 Frontend implementation in backend rendered applications is CMS agnostic though most Coop solution run on Umbraco.

 Write CSS in SASS and follow the [BEM](http://getbem.com/) naming convention.

-Use Webpack to compile assets.
-Configs will come later.
+Use Webpack to compile assets (Configs will come later).

 To keep stylesheets searchable and skimmable avoid nesting and don't prefix elements and modifiers with ampersands in SASS: